paolo9921/zkCF_Wallet/README.md

 # CF Wallet RISC ZERO

-The project goal is to build an Ethereum application capable of manage a wallet using your own Codice Fiscale (tax ID code).
+The project goal is to build an Ethereum application capable of manage a wallet using your own Codice Fiscale (Italian tax ID code).
 The system uses [RISC Zero] as a coprocessor to the smart contract application, moving the computationally-intensive process off-chain in the zkVM, saving gas fees and maintaining core values of decentralization.

 We can trust the off-chain computation thanks to verifiable computations granted by ZK technology that generates a proof about the correct execution of Rust code.
 With this proof, anyone can verify that the computation ran correctly and produced the associated outputs.